WebSockets - Getting Started

 - API token

-The host is unique for each customer site, or your test environment.
-This will be provided to you for each customer site.
+The host address is made up of a unique account name plus ".connect.paymentsense.cloud".
+For your test environment, use ".test.connect.paymentsense.cloud".
+This address will be provided to you for each customer site.

 We provide each customer site with an API key to communicate with Connect.
 When making a WebSocket connection to the host, the API key should be provided in the URI to authorize the connection.